-Idaho employs about 940 paralegals, with the majority of paralegals residing in the Nampa-Boise area.1 While this number is not very large, neighboring states Washington and Oregon have very good employment prospects for aspiring paralegals.
-Due to the low numbers in Idaho and the good prospects nearby, an aspiring paralegal may want to consider attending an Idaho paralegal school.
-A structured paralegal program provides students with the necessary skills to perform the job of a paralegal and it provides a platform for networking.
-Being successful in a paralegal degree or certificate program can also open doors to future employment prospects.
-Idaho currently has two schools offering some type of paralegal program, and there are several schools that provide online programs suitable for becoming a paralegal in Idaho.
+About 900 paralegals are employed in Idaho, with the majority of paralegals residing in the Nampa-Boise area.1 While this number is not very large, Idaho has a lower than average unemployment rate, at 3.7%.2 Due to these prosepcts, an aspiring paralegal may want to consider attending an Idaho paralegal school.
+A structured paralegal program provides students with the necessary skills to perform the job of a paralegal and builds a platform for networking; success in a paralegal degree or certificate program can open doors to future employment prospects.
+Idaho has numerous schools offering paralegal programs, and there are several schools that provide online programs suitable for becoming a paralegal in Idaho.

-At this time, Idaho does not have any American Bar Association-approved paralegal programs, yet several programs in Idaho are American Association for Paralegal Education (AAfPE)-member schools, including Eastern Idaho Technical College, Idaho State University, and North Idaho College, all of which offer an associate degree in paralegal.
-Lewis-Clark State College, also an AAfPE member school, offers a certificate, an associate and, a bachelor’s degree in paralegal studies.
-Brown Mackie College in Boise has a program that offers a diploma, associate, and bachelor’s degree, and is accredited by the Accrediting Council for Independent Colleges and Schools.
+Several programs in Idaho are American Association for Paralegal Education (AAfPE)-member schools, including Eastern Idaho Technical College, Idaho State University, and North Idaho College, all of which offer an associate degree in paralegal studies.
+Lewis-Clark State College, also an AAfPE member school, offers a certificate, an associate’s degree, and a bachelor’s degree in paralegal studies.

 How to Become a Paralegal in Idaho

-Idaho does not require any type of licensing for paralegals, however the Idaho Paralegal Association states that many employers prefer to hire a paralegal who has completed an American Bar-approved or structured program, or at least a person who has some type of college degree.
+Like most states, Idaho does not require licensing or certification for paralegals.
+However, the Idaho Paralegal Association emphasizes that many employers prefer to hire a paralegal who has completed an American Bar-approved or structured program, or at least a college degree.
 A paralegal in Idaho must work under the supervision of a licensed attorney.